 Facility Strategies for Animal Research and Biocontainment 2018 - Overview

-- Fix outdated space for compliance, safety, and research quality
+- Renovate space for compliance, capacity, and research quality

 - Implement high-efficiency integrated building control systems